abrahao/Desafio_SS/api/README.md

 # API Project

+This project is a RESTful API built with PHP, utilizing JWT (JSON Web Tokens) for authentication.
+It allows users to register, log in, and access protected resources.

 ## Features

+- User registration
+- User login with JWT authentication
+- Logout functionality
+- Protected endpoints requiring token validation

 ## Project Structure

+api/
+...

 ## Requirements

+- PHP 7.4 or higher
+- Composer
+- PostgreSQL database

 ## Installation
 1. Clone the repository and enter in the directory: